DanilleH22/inkpad_book/README.md

 # Inkpad
 Inkpad is a book that allows users to become their own author.
 It helps people who want to publish a book, put their writing to action and share their talent with the world.
 But it's not just for the future authors, it's also for those who love to read.
-This website allowsusers to dive deeper into their passion to write, or just their passion to read.
+This website allows users to dive deeper into their passion to write, or just their passion to read.

 ![Inkpad](static/images-readme/amiresp.png)